SadhowLearner/file-organizer-go/README.md

 # File Organizer (Go)

-A small, configurable file organizer written in Go.
-Use the built binary (organizer or organizer.exe) to sort, move, or copy files from build outputs, downloads, or any folder into organized directories by extension, date, or custom rules.
+A small *file organizer* written in Go.
+Use the built binary (organizer or organizer.exe) to  move files from build outputs, downloads, or any folder into organized directories by extension.

 ## Features
 - Move or copy files into target folders